rod-trent/Copilot-for-Security/Prompts/Templates/Prompt_Template_Entra_1.md

-Certainly!
 Here's a template specifically designed for generating successful prompts for Copilot for Security within the context of Microsoft Entra:

 ```markdown
 ## Microsoft Entra Security Prompt Template